masumrefat/MasumPDF-Reader/README.md

 - **Compress, encrypt/decrypt, edit metadata**
 - **Print** with a custom print dialog (page range, copies, grayscale, live preview)
 - **Clickable links** — table-of-contents and web links work inside the page
+- **Check for updates** — the app can check this GitHub page for new versions

 ## Install (Windows)